 Try to take safe amounts at regular times and seek help as soon as possible

-If you are experiencing any withdrawal symptoms and have run out of GBL, present at A and E as soon as possible and be honest about your situation.
+If you are experiencing any withdrawal symptoms and have run out of GBL, present at A&E as soon as possible and be honest about your situation.

 Avoid using other substances on top of your GBL especially depressants such as alcohol, ketamine and other tranquillisers.